 For experienced users who already own a Raspberry PI 3 unit (including the newly released RPI3B+), StellarMate OS is a complete software package ready for deployment on your RPI3/RPI3B+.
-It is provided as an OS Image file (.img) that you can burn to an SD card and fire it up immediately to enjoy the full benefit of StellarMate software stack.
+It is provided as a compressed OS Image file (.img.xz) that you can burn to an SD card and fire it up immediately to enjoy the full benefit of StellarMate software stack.
 The following packages are included in addition to the base OS:

 - Astrometry.net with index files.

 - StellarMate Web Manager.

 - StellarMate Network Manager.

 - Raspberry PI 3/3B+